Reviewed by

 Frequently Asked Questions (FAQs)

-What is the primary difference between trademark assignment and licensing?
+What is the main difference between a trademark assignment and trademark licensing?

 +